hyperledger/iroha-javascript/.changeset/flat-beans-marry.md

 - `makeSignedTransaction` → `makeVersionedSignedTransaction`
 - `makeSignedQuery` → `makeVersionedSignedQuery`

-Old names are still accessible, but marked as deprecated and will be removed with future major releases.
+Old names are still accessible.
+They are marked as `deprecated` and will be removed in future major releases.